 Many vacation rental properties can be found in the towns and cities surrounding the Everglades, such as Naples, Homestead, and Everglades City.
 Platforms like Airbnb and VRBO list a range of vacation homes, condos, and apartments that provide a home-like experience during your visit.

 Spotless, but the room was small.
 While the exterior looks like a standard old building, our newly renovated motel room was much more upscale than we expected.
-Furnishings were minimal however, the plush bedding and new bathroom shower were very large with soft plush towels.
+Furnishings were minimal.
+However, the plush bedding and new bathroom shower were very large with soft plush towels.
 Nothing fancy.
-We found the walls to be paper thin.
+We found the walls to be paper-thin.
 There is a refrigerator, microwave, and a coffeemaker.
 Next door is the Island Cafe restaurant, and a short distance past that is a gas station with a small general store.
 For this reason, they met our expectations.
 If I were to return to the area, I would gladly stay there again.

 Make Time for Robert is Here Fruit Stand

-One of the most famous places, a must-do is a stop at Robert is here-Fruit Stand.
+One of the most famous places, a must-do, is a stop at Robert Is here-Fruit Stand.
 Not your ordinary fruit stand for sure.
 We always make time to stop in for their smoothies.
 They are absolutely amazing.
 They are just so delicious.
-Each is fresh made from a variety of fresh fruit choices.
+Each is freshly made from a variety of fresh fruit choices.
 For the kids, let them visit and feed the animals in the back petting zoo.
 We always sit and watch the interactions while enjoying our smoothies.
 They sell top produce, sandwiches, assorted jellies, sauces and other specialties.
 This place is iconic, not a tourist trap but an institution, so make the stop!

-Planning Resources Everglades National Park Area
+Planning Resources, Everglades National Park Area

 - Everglades National Park website for planning your visit in the park.